ZakThoreson/professional-resources/ResumeChallengeNotes.md

 # Notes for completeing the Cloud Resume Challenge
-From scratch, I am planning to build a website for the Cloud Resume Challenge, with a full backend and CI/CD pipeline.
+This page serves as my notes on an abrigded approach to building a website to host my resume.
+Inspired by some reddit posts and the Cloud Resume Challenege, the goal is to get better at CI/CD, coding, and cloud architecture.

 # Goals
 * Use Terraform + Ansible to configure a Digital Ocean Droplet